ritesh310304/SQL-Project/README.md

 ## Installation
-To run the project in Microsoft Visual Studio 2022:
+To explore or run the SQL queries and stored procedures:
 1. Clone or download the repository to your local machine.

             https://github.com/jaiswalchitransh/SQL-Projects